SC34 Electrical Safety

 Voltages in the Extra-Low Voltage range may still present a considerable hazard and when work is carried out on equipment operating in this voltage range a risk assessment should be carried out.

-Particular precautions should be employed on equipment, which exceeds 5 Joules of stored energy and is able to exceed 5mA output current on short circuit.
+Particular precautions should be employed on equipment, which exceeds 5 Joules of stored energy and is able to exceed 5mA output current on short circuit or 1.2 cal/cm3 Incident Energy.

 3.6.
 Electrical Live Working

-Work on or near conductors which are accessible and which are live or charged.
-Working on or near live low voltage equipment or near HV equipment in a HV enclosure is to be avoided whenever possible.
-Exceptionally, live working is permitted by an Electrical Authorised or Nominated Person where a Sanction to Work on or near Live Equipment (see section B11) or Local Rules specific to the equipment to be worked on, have been approved by the Electrical Authorising Engineer.
+An activity in which a person makes contact with energized parts or encroaches inside the live working zone (BS EN 50110-1) with either parts of their body or with tools, devices or equipment.
+Electrical Live Working is to be avoided whenever possible.
+Exceptionally, live working is permitted by an Authorised Person or Nominated Person where a Sanction to Work on or near Live Equipment (see section B11) or Local Rules specific to the equipment to be worked on, have been approved by the Authorising Engineer.
 All live work must have a risk assessment and method statement specifically written for the activity.

 3.7.
 Electrical and Electronic Equipment (abbr.
 Equipment)